 M.Sc., Computer Science, University of British Columbia, 2015 - 2018

 B.Eng.
 (Hons), Computer Science and Technology, Zhejiang University, 2011 - 2015

-I am a Ph.D. student at University of Pennsylvania advised by Prof. Chenfanfu Jiang.
-My research interests include computational optimization and numerical simulation, especially their application in physics-based animation and geometry processing.
+I am a Ph.D. candidate at University of Pennsylvania advised by Prof. Chenfanfu Jiang.
+My research interests include numerical optimization and simulation for computer graphics and beyond, especially physics-based animation and geometry processing.
 I am a winner of 2020 Adobe Research Fellowship.

-During my M.Sc., I worked with Prof. Alla Sheffer on garment modeling (FoldSketch), surface parameterization (OptCuts), mesh simplification, and shape deformation.
-I was also very lucky to work with Dr. Xinxin Zhang and Prof. Robert Bridson on fluids simulation, and to work as an intern at Adobe Research with Dr. Danny Kaufman, Dr. Vladimir (Vova) Kim, and Dr. Timothy Langlois.
+During my M.Sc., I worked with Prof. Alla Sheffer on garment design optimization (FoldSketch), OptCuts, etc. I was also very lucky to work with Dr. Xinxin Zhang and Prof. Robert Bridson on smoke simulation.